elisabettatomarchio/beyond-the-score-vs-benchmark/README.md

 > **Note:** molecular docking itself (pose generation and CNN scoring via GNINA) is performed upstream of this repository; `align_results.py` expects its output as a per-target `Enrichment_<TARGET>.csv` file (SMILES, `CNN_VS` score, experimental activity label), which can be regenerated under training/docking/ via `xlsx_to_inputs.py`, or supplied by the user's own docking run.

-The Friedman test is applied to the number of recovered actives, with the five benchmark targets as blocks and the twenty strategies as treatments.
-It is reported as a global check that the strategies are not all equivalent: no pairwise post-hoc comparison is performed, since the smallest two-sided *p* value reachable by a signed-rank test over five paired targets is 0.0625.
+The Friedman test is applied to the number of recovered actives, with the five benchmark targets as blocks and the twenty screening strategies as treatments.
+It is used solely as an omnibus test of global differences among strategies; no pairwise post-hoc comparisons are performed, since with five paired targets the smallest attainable two-sided Wilcoxon signed-rank p-value is 0.0625.
+Statistical significance of the omnibus Friedman test is estimated using a Monte Carlo permutation procedure (100,000 permutations; random seed = 42), while the Friedman χ² statistic is retained as the test statistic.

 ## Training, Test and Virtual Screening Data